omc/terraform-provider-bonsai/docs/resources/cluster.md

 - `password` (String, Sensitive) Pass holds the password to access the cluster with.

 Only shown once, during cluster creation.
+- `url` (String, Sensitive) URL is the Cluster endpoint for access.

+Only shown once, during cluster creation.
 - `user` (String, Sensitive) User holds the username to access the cluster with.

  Only shown once, during cluster creation.